cnord/doc-gsm-devices/eng/mini/06-09-config-radio.md

 * there is room for installing a radio transmitter;
 * the case itself serves as a counterbalance to the pin antenna;
-* it is possible to install a wired expander and CN-WRL wireless expander.
-Thus, up to 16 wired zones and up to 31 wireless devices can be connected to the "Nord GSM Mini" device in the metal case;
+* it is possible to install a CN-WRL wireless expander.
+Thus, up to up to 31 wireless devices can be connected to the "Nord GSM Mini" device;
 * it is possible to install a battery of a larger capacity - up to 7.2 A*h.